Angela loves history and feels it is essential to our future to know the past—or else we're destined to repeat it.

 World War II and the Holocaust

-Then on June 6, 1944, the tide of the war shifted, when the Allied Powers invaded Normandy, and eight European capitals were liberated, including Rome and Paris.
+Then on June 6, 1944, the tide of the war shifted when the Allied Powers invaded Normandy, and eight European capitals were liberated, including Rome and Paris.

 By January 1945, Hitler knew his life was in danger.
-He stayed in the Chancellery in Berlin.He hid at the expense of his plans to fight against Soviet forces.
+He stayed in the Chancellery in Berlin.
+Hitler hid at the expense of his plans to fight against Soviet forces.
 When he knew that defeat was inevitable, he made plans to take his own life.

 Although Hitler claimed that his Third Reich would last a thousand years, it ended after only twelve.
-Unfortunately, those twelve years harmed civilization more during that time than any other time in history.
+Unfortunately, those twelve years had harmed civilization more during that time than any other time in history.

 Hitler Brainwashing a Nation: How He Succeeded

-He used their fear of communism, by proving he was a better option than the communists that wanted to take over.
+He used their fear of communism by proving he was a better option than the communists that wanted to take over.
 By playing on this fear, he was able to fund his missions.

-There were many reasons he was so successful in his plans to decimate the Jewish population and take over Germany and most of Europe; his playing off of other's fear, his cunning speeches, but most of all the inaction of those who opposed him.
-Eventually those who did take action succeeded in stopping him, but maybe things would not have gotten so far, had more people acted sooner.
+There were many reasons he was so successful in his plans to decimate the Jewish population and take over Germany and most of Europe; his playing off of other's fear, his cunning speeches, but most of all, the inaction of those who opposed him.
+Eventually, those who did take action succeeded in stopping him, but maybe things would not have gotten so far, had more people acted sooner.